Sania Opens Ehsaas Center In Jamrud, Panagah On Charsadda Road - UrduPoint

 While in Khyber district, Dr. Sania also made a surprise visit to an orphanage, "Dar-ul-Ehsaas" and inspected the facility that houses one hundred deserving children.

-Earlier, Dr. Sania Nishtar inaugurated the newly built model Panagah at Charsadda Road, Peshawar.
+Earlier, Dr. Sania Nishtar inaugurated the newly built model Panagah at Charsadda Road, Peshawar said a news release issued here.

 This new Panagah is the second in Peshawar and eighth in Khyber Pakhtunkhwa province.